Last Updated: March 31, 2021

 Tumblr user statistics show that the domestic user growth has taken a significant fall in the last few years, going from 32.8% in 2014 down to an estimated 4.1% in 2020.

-The popularity of this website has been on a decline ever since 2015 when it took a dip in growth by more than double from the year before, with the growth rate of 15.4%.
+The popularity of this website has been on a decline ever since 2015 when it took a dip in growth by more than double from the year before, with a growth rate of 15.4%.

 33. Mobile US users spent an average of 115.8 minutes on Tumblr app.